Pay a Bill

 Treatment of stage IIIA non-small cell lung cancer that cannot be removed with surgery may include the following:

-For more information about supportive care for signs and symptoms including cough, shortness of breath, and chest pain, see the PDQ summary on Cardiopulmonary Syndromes.
+For more information about supportive care for signs and symptoms including cough, shortness of breath, and chest pain, see Cardiopulmonary Syndromes.

 Non-small cell lung cancer of the superior sulcus, often called Pancoast tumor, begins in the upper part of the lung and spreads to nearby tissues such as the chest wall, large blood vessels, and spine.
 Treatment of Pancoast tumors may include the following: